Having used many Social Media Platforms, interacted with other SM users and spoken to people who vehemently oppose the use of SM.

 As an adult (if they are not single) they are extremely selective as to the information they share about their relationship and are usually in long-term relationships with people who are compatible and able to deal with their trust issues.

-They are not interested in so-called celebrity issues and what goes in the lives of others, refusing to comment on relationships etc. which do not concern them.
+They are not interested in so-called celebrity issues and what goes on in the lives of others, refusing to comment on relationships etc. which do not concern them.

 Above all, a true ‘private’ individual avoids SMPs at all cost and will only use an online forum or group, if work demands, keeping interactions strictly professional.